21 Creative Ways To Save Money5 min read

 Tip: Offer to pay for at least half of their subscription fee if you’re planning to use their account regularly from here on out.

-Check out museums near you if they have “Free Admission” days.
-The National Museum of the Philippines, for instance, offers free admission every Sunday.
+Check out museums near you if they offer a virtual tour.
+The National Museum of the Philippines, for instance, offers a 360 Virtual Tour (but only works if you have Flash installed).

 17. Use your bike instead of your car.